Table of Contents

 Milestones and releases of Jersey are tagged.
 You can list the tags by executing the standard Git command in the repository directory:

 or by visiting https://github.com/jersey/jersey/tags.

-Jersey source code requires Java SE 7 or higher.
+Jersey source code requires Java SE 6 or greater.
 The build is based on Maven.

-Maven 3.1 or higher is highly recommended.
+Maven 3 or greater is highly recommended.
 Also it is recommended you use the following

 Maven options when building the workspace (can be set in